Reports and DocumentsReports and Documents oplin Tue, 03/04/2008 - 16:13

 From time to time, OPLIN generates special reports and documents which may be of general interest.

 OPLIN releases an Annual Report every year, often in conjunction with the annual Stakeholders Meeting.
 You can download reports below (PDF format).
-In 2009, the report was presented as a website: 2009 Annual Report
+Older reports can be obtained by emailing firstname.lastname@example.org.

 Benefits of Collaborative PurchasingBenefits of Collaborative Purchasing